LukasFuchs/GeoModBox.jl/docs/src/man/examples/PoissonVariablek.md

 # [Poisson Problem (variable $k$)](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/examples/DiffusionEquation/2D/Poisson_variable_k.jl)

-This examples solves the steady-state, 2-D temperature equation, i.e. a Poisson equation, assuming a variable thermal conductivity $k$.
+This example solves the steady-state 2-D temperature equation—i.e., the Poisson equation—assuming a variable thermal conductivity $k$.

 For more details on the model setup and the physics or the numerical scheme, please see the [exercise](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/exercise/04_2D_Diffusion_Stationary.ipynb) or the [documentation](../DiffTwoD.md)